 The Rachel's House Trust Board is made up of skilled individuals who have backgrounds in social justice, teaching, training, local council involvement and the NGO sector.

-Hi my name is Sandra and I am the chair person on the Rachels House Board charity.
-I have lived in Rangiora for the last fifteen years with my husband Mike and our now 14 adult child.
+Hi my name is Sandra and I am the chair person on the Rachels House Trust Board.
+I have lived in Rangiora for the last fifteen years with my husband Mike and our now 4 adult children.

-My passion and heart is for social justice, social change and to support people on their own personal growth.
-This is a role that I am able to along side my role with the community development work I do for the hope trust.
+My passion and heart is for social justice, social change and to support people in their own personal growth.
+This is a role that I am able to complete along side my role with the community development work I do for the Hope Community Trust.

-I truly believe all children deserve the very best start in life despite their circumstances and that their is always hope.
+I truly believe all children deserve the very best start in life despite their circumstances and that there is always hope.